 What is involved in new student orientation?

 New students arrive on campus about five days prior to the first day of classes.
 During that time they participate in a number of activities, panels, and events (designed and led by current students and faculty) to help introduce them to both the academic and residential life of the College.
 Whether meeting and/ or dining with their academic advisers, gathering on their halls with other new students, exploring the city of Richmond through community service projects, learning about Earlham's community code from student government representatives, or "getting connected" to the internet, students will easily make their transition to college.
 There are activities planned for parents, too, during the first two days following a student's arrival for orientation.
 A full schedule of New Student Orientation activities for both the student and her/his parents is provided during the summer prior to the students' arrival on campus.

 What do graduates do with their Earlham degrees?

 Earlham is committed to providing an exceptional education for its students and to preparing its graduates for success in all careers covering the full spectrum of human endeavor.
 Although the majority of Earlham students go right into the workforce upon graduation, within several years, many Earlham alumni are enrolled in graduate school programs.
-(Nearly 80% of Earlham students attend graduate school within 10 years of graduation, often at such prestigious schools as Columbia, Harvard, Georgetown, Notre Dame or the University of Chicago.
+Nearly 50 percent of Earlham students attend graduate school within 10 years of graduation, often at such prestigious schools as Columbia, Harvard, Georgetown, Notre Dame or the University of Chicago.
 Our students also regularly continue their studies at flagship state universities across the U.S. Recent alumni have also earned graduate degrees at such international institutions as Oxford, McGill, Uppsala and the London School of Economics.
 In addition to succeeding in their chosen careers, Earlham graduates are concerned leaders, involved citizens and caring parents, achieving their personal goals while working for the common good.